 … Sprint Planning has ended with the Product Owner and the Development Team agreeing on a Sprint Goal.
-The Developers have forecast what Product Backlog Items (PBIs) they believe they will deliver this Sprint.
+The Development Team has forecast what Product Backlog Items (PBIs) they believe they will deliver this Sprint.
 The Production Episode has started.

 The Development Team has a plan expressed in the Sprint Backlog, and members of the team are applying their skills in the way they think best to accomplish the tasks in the plan.
 New information is continually surfacing during development, and the Development Team members are struggling to re-plan accordingly.

 There is a danger that the Development Team collectively will lose sight of its construction and development goals.
 It needs to synchronize its efforts constantly, so as to inspect and adapt the plan as required.

 The phrase “fog of war” was first defined in 1896 by a Colonel in the British Royal Engineers as “the state of ignorance in which commanders frequently find themselves as regards the real strength and position, not only of their foes, but also of their friends.”
 Typically, it is not so much a lack of information, but an overload of different intelligence reports, from different sources and in different formats, driven by a rapidly changing tactical situation that creates the fog.
 Background noise prevents a focus on the critical information in anything like a timely fashion.
 Information overload causes emotional overload that in turn leads to poor decision-making.